 Introduction to healthcare data, vital statistics, indices and registries.
 Statistics related to health information, including calculation of rates and percentages.
-Indepth instruction in cancer registries.
+In-depth instruction in cancer registries.
 Manual and automated techniques of maintaining completeness, accuracy, and appropriateness of data and data sources.
-Prerequisites: HIT 114, CIS 104, CIS 106, CIS 108 or equivalents, all with a grade of C or higher.
+Prerequisites: HIT 114, CIS 105 or equivalents, all with a grade of C or better.